Thundercat (musician): The Golden Age of Apocalypse and Apocalypse

-Solo albums

 The Beyond / Where the Giants Roam

 On June 22, 2015, Thundercat released The Beyond / Where the Giants Roam EP, which was developed during the production of To Pimp a Butterfly.
 The EP includes tributes to his friend and collaborator Austin Peralta, a jazz pianist who was signed to Brainfeeder before his death in 2012.
 The EP also includes a feature from Herbie Hancock and was the first appearance of "Them Changes".

 In 2016, Bruner revealed to XXL that he was working on a new album with Flying Lotus as a main contributor.
 In May of that year, Bruner appeared live with Red Hot Chili Peppers to play additional bass on their song "Go Robot" at iHeartRadio's release party for the band's 2016 album The Getaway.
 In August 2016, Bruner appeared live with singers Kenny Loggins and Michael McDonald in Chicago.

 Drunk

 In June 2017, Thundercat appeared on The Tonight Show Starring Jimmy Fallon to promote his studio album Drunk with Michael McDonald and Kenny Loggins.
 "Them Changes" contains a drum sample from the 1977 Isley Brothers track "Footsteps in the Dark", the same sample used in Ice Cube's 1993 single "It Was a Good Day" (although the latter more heavily sampled the original).